Balcerowicz Plan: Social wealth

 The main negative effect of Balcerowicz Plan was the stratification of society.
 This trend was not even halted by the accelerated development of the economy between 1995 and 1997, and the decline in the rate of economic growth in the following years contributed to the further deterioration of the economic situation of Polish households.
 According to research by Elżbieta Mikuła, in 2000 the income of the wealthiest group of households accounted for 121% of the income in employee households and was 2.5 times higher than that of the poorest group.
 The withdrawal of the state from its socialist-era welfare functions, as well as increasing social and economic disparities resulted in a sharp increase in the number of socially marginalised families.
 According to GINI index, wealth inequality in Poland - in 1989, the GINI index for Poland was 26.9, which then rose to 32.7 in 1996 and 35.9 in 2006.
 This trend continued, and between 2005 and 2006 alone, the wealthiest 100 Poles increased their wealth from 18.5% to 53.7%.
 According to Irma Allen, "Polish disparities of income have been found to be the highest in the Central and East European region and far higher than in the majority of European states".
+This point was also emphasized by Jan Sowa:

+Between 1989 and 1995, the gini coefficient in Poland rose from 0.28 to 0.38.
+This is a huge leap, and most probably the financial disparities in Polish society are wider than the official data shows.
+This means that there was no such thing as an “overall social cost of the transformation” understood as sacrifices borne by everyone.
+A certain sector of society, so-called winners, gained from the transformation, while another sector lost.
+The latter were the transformation losers.
+The winners did not necessarily make any sacrifices; the share of income reaching the top 10% of society steadily increased over the period, rising from 22% to 33%.

 In 2005, the Federation for Social Reintegration estimated that the so-called old poverty (about 1,000,000 families nationwide, marginalised and affected by social pathology for many generations) had been joined by more than 1,500,000 families of the so-called new poverty, i.e. people whose life situation had dramatically deteriorated as a result of capitalist transformation implemented by Balcerowicz.
 From January 1990 to December 1994, unemployment rose steadily from 0.3% to 16%.
 In the following years, however, this trend was reversed and by December 1998 the unemployment rate had been reduced to 10.4%, but by January 2004 it had risen to 20.6%.
 According to Marianna Księżyk, the percentage of Polish population living in poverty steadily rose in the 1990s and reached 17.1% by 2000; this percentage flunctuated in the 2000s between 17 and 20%, and by 2010 it was back to 17.1%.